TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-05-17-rector-the-power-of-automated-refactoring-book-released.md

     It's been an adventurous journey for the past seven months, and today, we're proud to launch the first release of this book.

 tweet: "New Post on #php 🐘 blog: @rectorphp - The Power of Automated Refactoring Book Released"

+updated_since: "June 2021"
+updated_message: |
+    The book is now 100 % complete.
+Go get it!
 ---

 <div class="float-right text-center">